The Germanium Percolator is our take on one of the most famous and mysterious fuzzes, the InterFax HP-1 Harmonic Percolator.

 - The Stock version is much more wild, raw, and hard to control.
 It delivers an over-compressed sound.
 Also is more prominent to be noisy than the Albini version.

-This version features an additional toggle switch to select in between the stock diodes and some extra of your choice.
-You can play around with some 3mm Red LEDs for a louder sound and less compressed drive, or with some other germanium diodes for a compressed and creamy tone.
+This version features an additional toggle switch to select between the stock diodes and some extra of your choice.
+You can play around with some 3mm Red LEDs for a louder sound and less compressed drive or with some other germanium diodes for a compressed and creamy tone.

 There’s no definitive ideal hFE for the Germanium 2N404 in the circuit, but based on our experience with the circuit, anything between 40-60 sounds great – nice and crunchy with plenty of focus.
-As the gain gets higher it gets a little unruly and gets some noise, at this point, it also starts to get the microphonic behavior that can be a really interesting tool.
+As the gain gets higher, it gets a little unruly and gets some noise; at this point, it also starts to get the microphonic behavior that can be a fascinating tool.